salesforce/lwc-rfcs/text/0000-portals.md

 ## Basic example

-The proposal suggests two new APIs:
-1) A way to define where in the DOM the element would be inserted (eg. `lwc:portal-definition` attribute on an element)
-2) A way to define the destination portal of an element (eg. `lwc:portal` attribute on an element)
+The proposal suggests one new API -- a way to define the destination of an element (position in the DOM where the component would be rendered in).
+The api in question is a new attribute -- `lwc:portal` that accepts a string that should match the global document id of the element that would contain the rendered element.

 One non-trivial example of such usage: